ARLahan/django-project/README.rst

 - Python 3.4
 - Django 1.7
 - Jinja2 templating system
+- django-ckeditor

 To use this project follow these steps:

 #.
 Create your working environment
 #.
 Install Django
 #.
-Create the new project using the django-two-scoops template
+Create the new project using this template
 #.
 Install additional dependencies

 *note: these instructions show creation of a project called "icecream".
 You